How to use Mapquest Route Planner For Deliveries

 When pasting, keep each stop on one line, to a maximum of 26 lines.

-With Import, you are able to upload a list of multiple addresses in the form of a spreadsheet.
+With Import, you are able to upload a list of multiple addresses in the form of a csv or Excel spreadsheet.
 You can either drag and drop the file right on to the box provided, or click on the “Browse” button to locate the file on your device.

 Mapquest also provides templates for you to ensure your information is formatted correctly.